wchen777/GoGB/README.md

 # GoGB
-My Gameboy emulator implementation in Golang
+My Gameboy emulator implementation in Golang that I'm working on.